harrelfe/blogd/content/post/impactpo.markdown

 | PO   |   -0.9562 |     -0.9509 |                  0.2188 |              0.2182 |       0.2185 |
 | No X |   -0.9552 |     -0.9501 |                  0.2187 |              0.2182 |       0.2182 |

 The second line of the summary shows what to expect when fitting a PO model in the presence of severe non-PO for an important covariate.
 The mean estimated treatment effect is the same as not adjusting for the covariate and so is its estimated standard error.
 Both are close to the estimate from the proper model—the partial PO model that allows for different effects of `\(X\)` over the categories of `\(Y\)`.
+And for all three models the standard error of the treatment effect estimated from that model’s information matrix is very accurate as judged by the closeness to the empirical SD of the simulated regression coefficient estimates.

 ## Using the PO Model to Estimate the Treatment Effect for a Specific Y Cutoff

-Just as in the case where one thinks that a sex by treatment interaction may be present, actually estimating such an interaction effect [can make treatment estimates worse](https://www.fharrell.com/post/demohte) in small samples even when the interaction is truly present.
+Just as in the case where one thinks that a sex by treatment interaction may be present, actually estimating such an interaction effect [can make treatment estimates worse for both sexes](https://www.fharrell.com/post/demohte) in small samples even when the interaction is truly present.
 This is because estimating an unknown quantity well requires both minimal bias and good precision (low variance), and adding a parameter to the model increases variance (one must estimate both the main effect and the interaction, equivalent to estimating separate treatment effects for females and males).
 The probability that an estimate is within a given tolerance of the true value is closely related to the mean squared error (MSE) of the estimator.
 MSE equals variance plus the square of bias.
 Bias is the systematic error that can result from model misspecification, e.g., fitting a common OR (assuming PO) when the treatment OR needs to vary for some levels of Y (non-PO).

 A log odds ratio estimate for a specific cutoff Y≥y derived from a model that dichotomized the raw data at y will tend to be unbiased for estimating that specific log odds ratio.
 Suppose the log OR has variance `\(u\)`.
 The MSE of the log OR estimate is `\(u\)` since the bias is approximately zero.
 Now consider estimating the common OR in a PO model and using that to estimate the OR for Y≥y.
 Suppose that common log OR has variance `\(v\)` and bias `\(b\)` ($b$ is a weighted log OR the PO model estimates minus the true log OR for Y≥y) so that MSE of the log OR for the PO model is `\(v + b^2\)`.
 The multiplicative bias (fold-change bias) is `\(e^b\)`.
-How large must this multiplicative bias in the OR estimate be before the tailored model for Y≥y has lower mean squared error (on the log scale) than the less-well-fitting PO model?
+How large must this multiplicative bias in the OR estimate be (i.e., how much non-PO needs to exist) before the tailored model for Y≥y has lower mean squared error (on the log scale) than the less-well-fitting PO model?
 By comparing the two MSEs of `\(u\)` and `\(v + b^2\)` we find that the critical multiplicative error in the OR is `\(\exp(\sqrt{u - v})\)`.

 For the dataset we have been analyzing, the critical fold change in OR is tabulated in the table above under the column `Critical OR Factor`.
 For example, for the lowest cutoff this factor is 2.33.
 This is interpreted as saying that an ill-fitting PO model would still break even with a tailored well-fitting model (one that suffers from having higher variance of `\(\hat{\beta}\)` due to not breaking ties in Y) in terms of the chance of having the OR estimate close to the true OR, as long as the true combined estimand PO OR is not more than a factor of 2.33 away from the true OR for Y≥1.
 For example, if the OR that the PO model is estimating is 2, this estimate would be equal in accuracy to a tailored sure-to-fit estimate if the true PO is 4.66, and would be better than the tailored estimate if the true OR is less than 4.66.